dusk-network/canonical/documentation/announcement.md

 }
 ```

 Given a hash length of 32 bytes, the Payload is also 32 bytes long.
-If the length of the data represented by the Id is larger than 32 bytes.
+If the length of the data represented by the Id is larger than 32 bytes, the payload is instead the hash of the data for lookup in the storage.

 ## Host and wasm differences